 - Provides curb appeal for outdoor spots like shutters and window casings.

-- Semi- and high-gloss sheens require more coats than less glossy finishes.
+- Semi- and high-gloss sheens of paint require more coats than less glossy finishes.
 Apply to smooth and clean surfaces for the fewest layers of paint and best results.

 - If primer is not applied prior to painting, the surface may soak up more paint in some areas than others, creating a blotchy pattern.